This site is intended for US healthcare professionals.

 5-HT=serotonin.
 CTZ=chemoreceptor trigger zone.
 D2/D3=dopamine 2/dopamine 3.
 PONV=postoperative nausea and vomiting.

 References: 1.
-Barhemsys [Prescribing Information], Indianapolis, IN.
-Acacia Pharma Inc. 2.
-Acacia Pharma.
+Barhemsys [package insert], Indianapolis, IN: Acacia Pharma Inc; 2022.
+2. Acacia Pharma.
 Data on File.
 3. Gan TJ, Belani KG, Bergese S, et al. Fourth Consensus Guidelines for the Management of Postoperative Nausea and Vomiting.
 Anesth Analg.
 2020; 131(2):411-448.
+4. Habib AS, Kranke P, Bergese SD, et al. Amisulpride for the rescue treatment of postoperative nausea or vomiting in patients failing prophylaxis: a randomized, placebo-controlled phase III trial.
+Anesthesiology.
+2019;130(2):203-212.